Smruthul12/dbt_assignment_1/README.md

 - **Snowflake** account and credentials
 - **Git && GitHub (for version control)**
 - **Looker Studio (for dashboarding)**

+## 📥 Dataset
+### We use the Online Retail II dataset from the UCI Machine Learning Repository.

+Preparing the Data
+- Download the dataset from the link above.
+- Convert it to CSV format if not already in CSV.
+- Upload the CSV file to an S3 bucket before integrating it with Snowflake.

 ## ❄️ Snowflake Related Setup
 ### 🛠️ Create an S3 Bucket and Upload CSV Files